DisCoTec/discotec.github.io/2024/venue.md

 ### Travel by Train

 #### Schedules
 The journey from Schiphol Airport takes approximately two hours, with connections every 30 minutes.
-The trains are relatively comfortable and most of them offer free WiFi in all classes and 220V AC outlets in first class.
+The trains are comfortable;  most of them offer free WiFi in all classes and 220V AC outlets in first class.
 Food and drinks are not sold on the trains.

 Further information on travelling by train is available on the [NS website](https://www.ns.nl/en).
+The [NS app](https://www.ns.nl/en/travel-information/ns-app) offers up-to-date  information on delays and disruptions.
+For international train connections from/to Groningen, please visit [NS International](https://www.nsinternational.com/en).

 #### Tickets
 We recommend purchasing your train tickets online at the [NS website](https://www.ns.nl/en).